tvrzna/emptty/README.md

 #### ${HOME}./xinitrc
 If config `XINITRC_LAUNCH` is set to true, it enables possibility to use .xinitrc script.
 See [samples](SAMPLES.md#xinitrc)

+## Logging
+As it is mentioned in configuration, there are three options to handle logging of emptty.
+The logs contains not just logs from emptty, but also from Xorg (if used) and user's WM/DE.

+#### default
+This option provides simple solution, when current instance of `emptty` logs into `/var/log/emptty` and the previous version is stored as `/var/log/emptty.old`.

+__NOTE:__ Current instance always move previous log into old file, if `emptty` crashes and is started again, previous log is in `/var/log/emptty.old`.

+#### appending
+This option provides functionality that logs everything into `/var/log/emptty` and does not handle log rotation by itself.
+It leaves the option for user to handle it himself (e.g. with logrotate).

+__NOTE:__ Appending without roration could cause large log file, be sure that log file is rotated.

+#### disabled
+This option points all log into `/dev/null`, so no log is available.

+__NOTE:__ If any issue starts to appear and you want to report it, ensure you do not use this option.

 ## Build & install